 We are so proud of all of our children and families, who have been discussing, the marches and peaceful protests that have been taking place around the world, and who wanted to celebrate the achievements of Black people, who have inspired them.
 We will be featuring the children’s work on class pages, bubble pages and on our SMSC, so please send us your creations.
 Please enjoy, Alexa’s beautiful and emotional interpretation, through dance, of Martin Luther King’s ‘I Have a Dream’ speech.
 Thank you Alexa!

 Celebration of Black People in History

 Black History Month has been celebrated for more than 30 years in the UK.
 It is seen as a timely opportunity to discuss important events in black history and to highlight individuals, whose stories have often been ignored because of conscious or unconscious racial prejudice.
 We feel that it is important to learn about Black history, throughout the year and not just for one month.
-Therefore, we invite you to watch this video, from Discovery Espresso Education, and log in to their website, to explore the wealth of resources that celebrate diversity and the achievements of some of the world’s most influential people of colour.

 The Unity channel is part of a, U.S. based, streaming library of animated children’s storybooks, called ‘Vooks’. https://watch.vooks.com/unity

 The channel highlights stories from underrepresented groups, along with titles to help children better understand how to process their feelings.

 We hope that these, and future, learning materials that we will share with you, will help you and your families during these significant times.